Hurna/Hurna-Lib/README.md

 allows anyone to **build its own best quality software and work-flow with no proprietary dependencies nor costs**.

+**What's the point?**
+- You will be able to visualize your own algorithms.
+- You'll have a visual debugging tool.
+- You'll have the platform to implement your own tests and data generations
+- You'll have a visual tool to communicate on your algorithms
+- You'll have already implemented algorithms that can run with your own data and strategies
+- You'll have precise benchmark performance analysis
+- You'll have an exercise platform easily usable by your students
+- ...

-It uses **best practices software development** (cross-building, unit testing, automated documentation...); giving you a **great caveat to start developing with the promise to conserve great quality standards**.
+Hurna Lib uses **best practices software development** (cross-building, unit testing, automated documentation...); giving you a **great caveat to start developing with the promise to conserve great quality standards**.
 Please note that **all the possible dependencies included are open-source and free to use**.

 ## Practices and Guidelines